hmartiro/confluence_to_notion/README.md

 7) Delete emoticon images that become broken

 Does not handle:
-1) Links to other confluence pages
+1) Links to other confluence pages (need a map from confluence page URL to Notion page URL)
-2) Handle videos, PDFs and arbitrary other attachments?
+2) Handle videos, PDFs and arbitrary other attachments (they don't import into Notion)
-3) Callout should link back to original confluence page
+3) Callout should link back to original confluence page (need a map from confluence page URL to Notion page URL)
+4) Embedded Google Drive links (they don't import into Notion but are hidden in the HTML)

 # Usage